Two careers built on a strong, interdisciplinary foundation

 What is your focus in your professional life right now?

-Renato: I was fortunate to land an exciting position at Eli Lilly two months ago as an early stage research scientist.
+Renato: I was fortunate to land an exciting position at Eli Lilly as a research scientist.
 I am working on trying to solve problems in cancer, using chemistry to synthesize small molecules as leads at the early stages of drug development.
 The work is tremendously rewarding—and it’s never boring.

 Jackie: I am also working at Eli Lilly, in the field of endocrinology.
 I’m working on problems related to metabolic diseases.
 There are so many big problems to be solved, and as a chemist we are integral to addressing them.
 It’s really exciting to design molecules, to synthesize them, and to then wonder whether you just created a compound that will improve the health of millions of people.